 They involve the intentional or unintentional misuse of resources, data, or access to an organization’s systems by current or former employees, contractors, board members, or other individuals with proprietary information and access to sensitive information.

-Politicians must take active steps to protect themselves from these threats, as they are particularly vulnerable.
+Politicians must protect themselves from these threats, as they are particularly vulnerable.

 For example, malicious insiders may exploit their access privileges or knowledge of insider information for personal gain or sabotage.
 They may also misuse privileged credentials to steal private data or affect the functionality of the infrastructure.